alireza-nasiri/SoundCLR/README.md

 Second, download ESC50 and US8K datasets and put them inside the 'data' directory, and assign True to the dataset that you want to use to train your model, in config.py

 ###Quickstart
+#### Training with Cross-Entropy Loss
-1. To train a classifier with ResNet-50 with cross-entropy loss:
+ To train a classifier with ResNet-50 with cross-entropy loss:
 ```
 $ python train_crossEntropyLoss.py
 ```
+#### Training with Supervised-Contrastive Loss
+Stage 1:
 To train a classifier with ResNet-50 with supervised-contrastive loss:
-Stage 1:
 ```
 $ python train_contrastiveLoss.py
 ```